Music & Media: Record charts

+Billboard became Music & Media's financial partner in 1985 and later owned the magazine.
+When Music & Media closed in August 2003, Billboard continued to compile the European Top 100 Albums and Eurochart Hot 100 Singles.

 Awards

 The publication presented the Pan European Awards, later called Music & Media Year End Awards.
 Winners were selected by the European Music Report, recognizing artists with the "greatest sales achievements" in Europe throughout the year, based on the sales and chart performance of artists on the European Hot 100 and European Top 100 Albums, as well as the European Airplay Top 50 beginning in 1990.
 Some of the first-decade perennial winners were Michael Jackson, Bruce Springsteen and Madonna, with the lattermost receiving the special Eurochart Artist of The Decade in 1994, for her continued success in all of their chart formats.
-According to a 1985 report, presentations of the trophee to the artists were filmed in some European TV programs.
+According to a 1985 report, presentations of the trophy to the artists were filmed in some European TV programs.

 Music & Media also presented the DJ Awards, where winners were chosen by DJs, producers and programme directors from private and state ratio stations all over Europe.